-Since the adoption of the FPASP and certification of the EIR/EIS, and consistent with the mitigation adopted in the FPASP, the FPASP applicants entered into a programmatic agreement (PA) with U.S. Army Corps of Engineers (USACE) to fulfill the requirements in Section 106 of the National Historic Preservation Act.
+Since the adoption of the FPASP and certification of the EIR/EIS, and consistent with the mitigation adopted in the FPASP, the FPASP applicants entered into a programmatic agreement (PA) with USACE to fulfill the requirements in Section 106 of the National Historic Preservation Act.
 The PA was amended in 2013 and the project is subject to the requirements of the First Amended Programmatic Agreement (FAPA) to meet obligations under all applicable state and federal requirements that were in place at the time of its execution.
 The execution of the PA (and subsequent amendments) was a requirement of the programmatic EIR/EIS to comply with both federal and state laws, including CEQA, and allowed for a phased approach for the identification and determination of impacts to cultural resources.